mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 ```

 In order to be able to use route-splitting, we'll first have to enable all of
-Embroider's flags to ensure it will work.
-Normally you would do this one by one,
+Embroider's flags.
+Normally you would do this one by one, but in this case the
-but in this case the only problem we're going to run into is with the
+only problem we're going to run into is with the `staticComponents` flag.
-`staticComponents` flag.

 ```javascript
 const { Webpack } = require('@embroider/webpack');